2025–26 Bentley Falcons men's ice hockey season

-The 2025–26 Bentley Falcons men's ice hockey season will be the 49th season of play for the program, the 27th at the Division I level and the 2nd in Atlantic Hockey America.
-The Falcons will represent Bentley University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Bentley Arena and be coached by Andy Jones in his 3rd season.
+The 2025–26 Bentley Falcons men's ice hockey season was the 49th season of play for the program, the 27th at the Division I level and the 2nd in Atlantic Hockey America.
+The Falcons represented Bentley University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Bentley Arena and were coached by Andy Jones in his third season.